Netflix/atlas-docs/docs/api/graph/axis-scale.md

 Scales determine how the data value for a line will get mapped to the Y-Axis.
-There are currently four scales that can be used for an axis:
+There are currently five scales that can be used for an axis:

 * [Linear](#linear)
 * [Logarithmic](#logarithmic)